German Hedgehog Cookie Recipe

 Simple German Bratapfel Recipe with different Variations

-In my old German recipe book, there’s a Bratapfel recipe.
+In my old German recipe book, there’s a Bratäpfel or Baked Apple Recipe.
 The ingredients are apples, nuts, raisins, cinnamon, and honey (and rum).
-The instructions are to carve the core out of the apple, stuff it with filling, and bake.
+The instructions are to carve the core out of the apple, fill it with the desired filling, and bake.
 That’s it.
 No details, no actual amounts.
 Even the bake time is vague… Bake until soft.
-I didn’t think much about the…
+I…

 October 31st, Martin Luther, and the Protestant Reformation

-Eight German states observe October 31st, Reformation Day, as a public holiday.
+Nine German states observe October 31, Reformation Day, as a public holiday – Schleswig-Holstein, Hamburg, Lower Saxony, Brandenburg, Mecklenburg-Vorpommern, Saxony, Saxony-Anhalt, Thuringia, , and Bremen.
 But what was the Protestant Reformation, and why is it celebrated?
-Growing up in the Lutheran Church, we heard the how Martin Luther nailed the 95 Theses to a church door, setting off the Protestant Reformation and ultimately starting the Lutheran Church.
-That’s the short version of the…
+Growing up in the Lutheran Church, we heard the how Martin Luther nailed the 95 Theses to a church door, setting off the Protestant…

 Why are there so MANY Different names for Germany?